RIAPS/interface.canbus.libs/README.md

     link/can
 ```

-## Test that CANBUS interfaces are functional
+## Test that CAN Bus Interfaces are Functional
-Note: These instructions were created using a [BeagleBone Comms Cape](https://www.digikey.com/en/products/detail/ghi-electronics-llc/COMCPE-BBBCAPE/8567318) for BBB and a raspberry pi 3b+ with the [PiCAN2 CAN-Bus Board].
-To use a raspberry pi 4 a PiCAN3 is required and may necessitate other changes.
+>Note: These instructions were created using a [BeagleBone Comms Cape](https://www.digikey.com/en/products/detail/ghi-electronics-llc/COMCPE-BBBCAPE/8567318) for BBB and a raspberry pi 3b+ with the [PiCAN2 CAN-Bus Board].
+To use a raspberry pi 4, a PiCAN3 is required and may necessitate other changes.

 1. With the boards powered off, connect with wires the RPi and BBB capes.
    1. CAN_H -- CAN_H